Academic Positions

 - Supervisory and committee responsibilities

-- Advisory role to an average group of 8 to 10 students
+- Advisory role to an average group of eight to ten students

-- For residential faculty, evening duty up to twice a week and weekend duty once every five or six weeks.
+- Evening duty up to twice a week and weekend duty once every five or six weeks (for residential faculty only)

 Furthermore, faculty members are expected to attend special events and meetings including those occasionally scheduled on weekends, such as new faculty orientation, student orientation, faculty meetings, departmental meetings, house meetings, advisor meetings, parents weekends and Commencement.